V1CTOR1AL33/not-a-sandwich-repo/README.md

 - The undying human need to classify sandwiches.

 Thank you for using this app.
-If it didn’t tell you what you wanted to hear, blame the RNG gods—not us.
+If it didn’t tell you what you wanted to hear, blame the random number generator - not us.